-The gen-set for Pump Station 2 is currently being up-fitted with a municipal water cooling system and should be shipping to Ketchikan this Fall.
+The gen-set for Pump Station 2 has been up-fitted with a municipal water cooling system.
+The Wastewater Division took possession of the new gen-set for Station 2 on 2-17-22.

 The gen-set for pump station 6 has been ordered.
 The lead time for these units has increased due to the pandemic and are currently unpredictable.